 Cluster Headaches

 Cluster headaches refer to a type of migraine where you experience a burst of multiple headache attacks in a row.
 A typical experience of cluster headaches may include the exact same or similar symptoms of a migraine but with short periods of relief in between attacks.
+The pain is often described as burning or piercing and can be accompanied by other symptoms like tearing of the eyes or a runny nose on the affected side.
 Cluster headaches can last over the course of one day or even a week at a time.

 Diagnosing a Headache Between the Eyebrows